Grade Level: 5th - 7th; Type: Life Science

 This project is about determining the water content of fruits and vegetables and determining whether it is related to the nutritional value of the food.
 The goal is to get students thinking about the properties of healthy foods.

-- Does the water content of in a single serving of produce relate to the total protein content in a serving of that food?
+Does the water content of in a single serving of produce relate to the overall nutrition in a serving of that food?

 Materials: